MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - `FromDate` and `ToDate` parameters collect logs for a particular time period.
 If these parameters aren't specified, logs are collected for the past one hour by default.

 - `FilterByRole` parameter collects and sends diagnostic logs for each role.
 Currently, you can use the `FilterByRole` parameter to filter log collection by the following roles.
-Note that this list may change in the future releases.
+This list may change in a future release.

    DeploymentLogs, BareMetal, ECE, ALM, MOC_ARB, FleetDiagnosticsAgent, ObservabilityAgent, RemoteSupportAgent, OSUpdateLogs, AutonomousLogs, OEMDiagnostics, ObservabilityVolume, NC